Donaldson and Fordham host Richmond - WTOP News

 New York; Thursday, 6:30 p.m.
 EST

-BOTTOM LINE: Fordham takes on Richmond after Taylor Donaldson scored 25 points in Fordham’s 78-61 loss to the UMass Minutewomen.
+BOTTOM LINE: Fordham hosts Richmond after Taylor Donaldson scored 25 points in Fordham’s 78-61 loss to the UMass Minutewomen.

-The Rams are 4-1 in home games.
-Fordham has a 1-4 record against teams over .500.
+The Rams are 4-1 on their home court.
+Fordham averages 62.1 points and has outscored opponents by 2.3 points per game.

-The Spiders are 1-0 in conference play.
-Richmond is second in the A-10 with 17.3 assists per game led by Ally Sweeney averaging 3.8.
+The Spiders have gone 1-0 against A-10 opponents.
+Richmond averages 71.1 points while outscoring opponents by 13.7 points per game.

-Fordham makes 40.1% of its shots from the field this season, which is 3.0 percentage points higher than Richmond has allowed to its opponents (37.1%).
-Richmond has shot at a 48.8% rate from the field this season, 9.2 percentage points greater than the 39.6% shooting opponents of Fordham have averaged.
+Fordham’s average of 4.8 made 3-pointers per game is 1.9 fewer made shots on average than the 6.7 per game Richmond gives up.
+Richmond averages 11.3 more points per game (71.1) than Fordham allows to opponents (59.8).

-The Rams and Spiders face off Thursday for the first time in A-10 play this season.
+The Rams and Spiders match up Thursday for the first time in A-10 play this season.

-TOP PERFORMERS: Donaldson is scoring 18.5 points per game with 4.1 rebounds and 2.1 assists for the Rams.
+TOP PERFORMERS: Donaldson is shooting 36.7% from beyond the arc with 3.3 made 3-pointers per game for the Rams, while averaging 18.5 points and 2.7 steals.

 LAST 10 GAMES: Rams: 5-5, averaging 62.9 points, 33.4 rebounds, 11.8 assists, 8.9 steals and 3.4 blocks per game while shooting 40.1% from the field.
 Their opponents have averaged 60.9 points per game.